nelkinda/gameoflife-java/README.md

 * Short functions only.
   Most functions are one line only.
   Exception: Some constructors are 2 lines, the Parser is big.
+* Domain-Specific Language:
+  The symbol names are taken from the problem domain.
+  A point, for example, is constructed with `P(x, y)` instead of `new Point(x, y)`.
+  That makes the code shorter and easier to read.

 ## References
 - [Coderetreat](https://www.coderetreat.org/)